saadah7/spacey-explorers-academy/README.md

 ## Tech Stack

-This project is built with:
+This project is built for spacey science selection test

 - Vite
 - TypeScript